AHP Publishing Chronology 1981-2024

 2018.
 In late July Andrew Hogarth and Chris Fisher release their new album “Great Plains Volume II” The album contains five new songs Coyote Man, Buffalo Medicine Horns, Big Hole, Children of the Mist and Comanche Moon.
 Plus five instrumental versions of the above mentioned tracks.
 The album is presented in a four panel digipak with colour image on the disc and a sixteen page colour booklet with images, liner notes and lyrics.

 2018.
-Hogarth’s photographic image of good friend and fellow artist Mark Lucas is published on the front cover of Mark’s “Prisoners of the Heart” a twenty-two year retrospective of song highlights from 1996-2018.
+Hogarth photographs a series of images for friend and fellow artist Mark Lucas for a front cover album image for Lucas’s “Prisoners of the Heart” a twenty-two year retrospective of songs from 1996-2018 in Sydney, New South Wales, Australia.

 2018.
-In early August Andrew Hogarth at the age of sixty-seven officially retires as a working artist with his extensive body of work consisting of six published books and booklets and two second editions.
-With twenty-eight photographic exhibitions in Australia and the United States of America.
-And a collaboration with Australian musician Chris Fisher writing and producing sixteen songs for the Great Plains Alternative Rock Albums Volume I and also Volume II from 2000-2018.
+In early August Hogarth at the age of sixty-seven officially retires as a working artist with his extensive body of work consisting of six published books and booklets and two second editions.
+Along with twenty-eight photographic exhibitions in Australia and the United States of America.
+This includes a musical collaboration with Australian singer/songwriter Chris Fisher.
+Together they write and produce sixteen songs for the Great Plains Alternative Rock Albums Volume I and Volume II from 2000-2018.
+Both albums are published in Sydney, New South Wales, Australia and pressed at Troy Horse, Persham, Sydney.

 - Chapter 1 Hollywood Indians, Little Bighorn to Wounded Knee, USA, 2006.